OfficeDev/open-xml-docs/docs/how-to-open-a-word-processing-document-for-read-only-access.md

     OpenWordprocessingDocumentReadonly("c:\Users\Public\Public Documents\Word12.docx")
 ```

-The second example method, <span
-class="keyword">OpenWordprocessingPackageReadonly</span>, shows how to
+The second example method, **OpenWordprocessingPackageReadonly**, shows how to
 open a Word document for read-only access from a
 System.IO.Packaging.Package.
 Call it by passing a full path to the file
 that you want to open.
 For example, the following code opens the